 The MINDACT study was designed to evaluate the utility of adding the 70-gene test (Mammaprint®) to the traditional method of assessing the likelihood of breast cancer recurrence for women with node-negative or 1-to-3 node positive breast cancer.

 Mammaprint® is a gene signature using microarray technology that examines 70 breast cancer genes from the tumour with the aim to reveal its potential aggressiveness.

 The results of MINDACT were anticipated to help doctors to determine which patients need adjuvant chemotherapy (i.e. treatment given after breast surgery) and which can be spared this additional treatment and its side-effects.

 MINDACT is the primary achievement of a broader project called TRANSBIG.

-In total 6.693 patients were recruited in the MINDACT trial.
-The first results of which were presented in 2016.
-They give hope to many women with early-stage breast cancer: in future, it is possible that up to 46% of patients who would have received chemotherapy in the past can be spared from this treatment and its side-effects.
+The MINDACT results give hope to many women with node-negative or 1-to-3 node positive early breast cancer: in future, it is possible that about half of the patients who would have received adjuvant chemotherapy in the past according to the traditional method of assessing recurrence risk might avoid this treatment and its side-effects.